By Bonnie L. Grant

 Storing Dry Basil Leaves

 Dried herbs will lose flavor over time and excess light increases this process.
 It is best to store them in a cupboard or dark pantry where light cannot penetrate.
 The container for storage must be dry and air tight.
-Remove stems if they were dried with the leaves and any flowers.
+Remove stems and flowers if they were dried with the leaves.
 Crumble the leaves into containers so they are ready to use in recipes.
-A rule of thumb is to use 1/4 to 1/3 of the amount of fresh basil leaves listed in a recipe.
+A rule of thumb is to use one-quarter to one-third the amount of fresh basil leaves listed in a recipe.